energyhelpline/energyhelpline.github.io/_posts/2016-11-11-silicon-milkroundabout.md

 tags: Silicon Milkroundabout,SMR2016
 ---

 We are going to Silicon Milkroundabout 2016!
-On Sunday, so came and say hello.
+On Sunday, so come and say hello.

 We'll be wearing branded t-shirts, so we should be fairly easy to find.
 We'll also have a few to give away.